liuxiangwin/service-mesh/labs/04-ingress.md

-# Istio Gateway and Routing by HTTP header Lab
+# Istio Gateway and Routing by HTTP header

 Configure service mesh gateway to control traffic that entering mesh.